corda/corda-docs-portal/content/en/platform/corda/4.10/community/token-sdk-introduction.md

 ### Changes in V1.2.2

-In V1.2.2, a new [Token Selection](token-selection.md) feature allows the exception `InsufficientNotLockedBalanceException` to be thrown when sufficient funds appear to exist for a transaction to take place, but an excess of those funds are soft locked by other in-flight transactions.
+In V1.2.2, a new *[token selection]({{< relref "token-selection.md" >}})* feature allows the exception `InsufficientNotLockedBalanceException` to be thrown when sufficient funds appear to exist for a transaction to take place, but an excess of those funds are soft locked by other in-flight transactions.
 The warning tells you that there are insufficient funds that have not been soft locked to satisfy the transaction amount.

 ### Upgrade Tokens SDK